Teamdael/spellbook/_posts/2017-01-01-finger-guns.markdown

 ---
 layout: post
-title:  "Abi Dalzim's Horrid Wilting"
+title:  "Finger Guns"
 date:   2017-01-01
-source: XGTE.150
-tags: [sorcerer, wizard, level8, necromancy]
+source: From the Arcane Archive
+tags: [bard, shugenja, sorcerer, warmage, wizard, cantrip, evocation, hb, ren]
 ---

-**8th-level necromancy**
+**Evocation cantrip**

-**Casting Time**: 1 action
+**Casting Time**: 1 bonus action

-**Range**: 150 feet
+**Range**: 40 feet

-**Components**: V, S, M (a bit of sponge)
+**Components**: V, S

-**Duration**: Instantaneous
+**Duration**: 1 minute

-You draw the moisture from every creature in a 30-foot cube centered on a point you choose within range.
-Each creature in that area must make a Constitution saving throw.
-Constructs and undead aren’t affected, and plants and water elementals make this saving throw with disadvantage.
-A creature takes 12d8 necrotic damage on a failed save, or half as much damage on a successful one.
-Nonmagical plants in the area that aren’t creatures, such as trees and shrubs, wither and die instantly.
+You extend your index finger and thumb, a dangerous gesture mimicking a gun.
+For the duration, you can use your action to make a spell attack roll against one creature you can see within 40 feet, dealing 1d8 force damage on a hit.

+Your finger gun does not require ammunition, but is still considered to be a firearm for spells and effects such as bursting shot and protection from ballistics.

+The spell’s damage increases by 1d8 when you reach 5th level (2d8), 11th level (3d8), and 17th level (4d8).